-The student will earn credit through participation as a construction or run crew member on a Normandale mainstage or faculty-approved theatrical production.
+The student will earn credit through participation as a construction or run crew member on a Normandale mainstage or facultyapproved theatrical production.
 Hours vary per week as determined by the build and run schedule for the production.
 This course may be repeated for a maximum of 4 credits.

-THTR 1125 Drawing and Rendering
+THTR 1125 Drawing and Rendering 3 cr

 Introduction to the techniques and process of drafting and drawing for theatrical design including mechanical drawing, computer aided drafting, freehand rendering.
 This course will provide the skills and fundamental techniques needed in scenic, costume, and lighting design, and provide the foundation for THTR 2020 Basic Design and THTR 1145 Lighting and Sound.
+MnTC Goals: 6.